MicrosoftLearning/PL-400_Microsoft-Power-Platform-Developer/Instructions/Labs/LAB[PL-400]_Lab04_Client_Scripting.md

 - Build logic based on the permit type settings to hide and show the inspections tab on the form

-- Build logic to set Columns as required/not required based on the permit type settings
+- Build logic to set columns as required/not required based on the permit type settings

 - Use a community tool, Ribbon Workbench, to modify the command bar

-- Build logic to invoke the lock permit custom action when the command bar button is clicked
+- Build logic to invoke the lock permit custom API when the command bar button is selected

 ## Things to consider before you begin